Last updated: ET

 Traffic drives on the left.

-Although an International Driving Permit is recommended, you can drive with a valid Canadian licence for up to 12 months from your date of entry.
+Although you should carry an international driving permit, you can drive with a valid Canadian licence for up to 12 months from your date of entry.

 The use of a cellular telephone while driving is prohibited, unless it is fitted with a hands-free device.

 Penalties for drinking and driving are severe.
-Convicted offenders can expect heavy fines or jail sentences.
+Convicted offenders receive heavy fines or jail sentences.

 The currency of the United Kingdom is the pound sterling (GBP).